Explore by Topic

-2021 was an eventful year for business news, from chip and labour shortages to cryptocurrency and GameStop stock going to the moon.
+2021 was an eventful year for business news, from chip and labor shortages to cryptocurrency and GameStop stock going to the moon.
 C2FO has you covered on the biggest moments of the year.

 If you thought 2020 was unprecedented, then 2021 probably upped the ante by serving up big stories, moments and trends that will have a lasting impact on businesses for years to come.